 Bro.
 Baxton was asked, "Is poterion (cup) used literally in Luke 22:20 and in I Cor.
 11:25?"
 "His answer was "Yes, it had wine in it.
 "He takes the cup of wine and gives them to drink and sayeth, "this is the New Testament in my blood," and thus the "New Testament was established."
+(Bishop Lightfoot).

-(Riswine, an emblem of blood, is rendered by the sheding of my blood an emblem of the New Testafrom the Cup of the Lord by J. D. Phillips.
+Thayer: "The meaning is, this cup containing wine, an emblem of blood, is rendered by the sheding of my blood an emblem of the New Testament"

+These quotations and partial quotations are from the Cup of the Lord by J. D. Phillips.
 More quotations from the same source could be given, but these are sufficient to show what was in this cup.
 "Is it not a communion of the blood of Christ?"

-The word communion has two ideas in it. that of commonality and union.
+The word communion has two ideas in it, that of commonality and union.
 I do not see how anyone can conclude that individual cups will denote either commonality or union.
 It looks very much like a non-commonality and a dis-union.

-J. B. Daniel, Hatch, New Mexico, May 13. -The church here is doing very well, being at peace.
-We have increased in membership about fourfold during the past few years.

-D. A. Jones, Atlanta, Texas, April 18.-We have rebuilt our church house here, which was destroyed by fire.
+- J. B. Daniel, Hatch, New Mexico, May 13. -The church here is doing very well, being at peace.
+We have increased in membership about fourfold during the past few years. - D. A. Jones, Atlanta, Texas, April 18.-We have rebuilt our church house here, which was destroyed by fire.
 We made a great sacrifice in doing so, but we are thankful for it.
-Faithful brethren will find a welcome here.

-J. C. Moore, Waco, Texas, May 1.-The church in Waco is getting along just fine.
+Faithful brethren will find a welcome here. - J. C. Moore, Waco, Texas, May 1.-The church in Waco is getting along just fine.
 We have recently purchased new song books, and we have improved in the singing, and the interest is growing.
 I recently went to Dallas and remained over Lord's day with them.
 They are having a hard fight.